 Designing a great bar for guests to gather around is essential to drive business to your beverage program.

-But, the art of designing a great bar can be elusive for some.
+But, the art of great restaurant bar designs and designing great bar concepts can be elusive for some.
 Lucky for us, we have a talented designer who works closely with our team to develop, design, and build spaces within the successful, farmer-owned Washington, D.C. metro area concept of restaurants for VSAG client, Farmers Restaurant Group.
 As FRG Creative Director, Leah Browning Frankl collaborates with our team to design functional, beautiful bar spaces where guests want to congregate over some great food and drink.

 Here is Leah’s take on the process of designing a great bar.

-FUNCTION: A great bar design starts with function.
+FUNCTION: Great restaurant bar designs starts with function.
 How many seats will you need?
 How much bottle space will you need?
 Is there enough room for a back bar to handle overflow or do you want to display additional bottles and bar supplies on, for example, hanging shelves?
-Solving for functional needs first, will allow you and your design team to develop the foundation of a great bar.
+Solving for functional needs first, will allow you and your bar interior design team to develop the foundation of a great bar.

 ENERGY: With Farmers Restaurant Group, for example, we create what we call a “community bar” – designed in the shape of a large “U” – with seating wrapping around the outside of the bar.
 This design strategy allows guests to see across the center of the bar, creating a lively, social energy, with the theater of fashioning handmade cocktails and collections of craft spirits on full display.